 The most competitive, most luxurious C-Class ever.

-All-new for 2015, the Mercedes-Benz C-Class takes the quality and comfortable luxury the sedan is known for and injects a healthy dose of sporty fun.
-The car itself has gotten larger and has lost weight, and both the attractive body and upscale interior are reminiscent of the ultra-lux full-size S-Class sedan.
+All-new last year, the Mercedes-Benz C-Class takes the quality and comfortable luxury the sedan is known for and injects a healthy dose of sporty fun.
+The latest iteration is both larger and lighter than the last one, and both the attractive body and upscale interior are reminiscent of the ultra-lux full-size S-Class sedan.
 There is no shortage of compelling sport sedans out there, but the C-Class offers a level of comfort and elegance that isn't available elsewhere.
 There's also plenty of variety in the lineup, including a new plug-in hybrid option and three fire-breathers from AMG.
 It is also Kelley Blue Book's Luxury Car Best Buy for the second year in a row.

-The 2015 Mercedes-Benz C-Class lineup starts at around $39,000 for the C250 sedan and climbs to around $82,000 for a fully loaded C63 coupe.
-Build and price your own 2015 Mercedes-Benz C-Class to unlock its Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.
+The 2016 Mercedes-Benz C-Class lineup starts at just under $40,000 for the C300 sedan and climbs past $100,000 for a fully loaded C63 AMG sedan.
+Build and price your own 2016 Mercedes-Benz C-Class to unlock its Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.

-If you aren't sure the C-Class is what you're looking for, check out our Small Luxury Sedan Buyer's Guide to browse all your options.
+Unless you're already 100 percent sold on the C-Class, check out our Small Luxury Sedan Buyer's Guide to browse all your options.